BlockstreamResearch/bip-frost-dkg/README.md

 class InvalidHostPubkeyError(SessionParamsError)
 ```

-Raised when a host public key is invalid.
+Raised if a host public key is invalid.

 This exception is raised when a host public key in the `SessionParams` tuple
 is not a valid public key in compressed serialization.
 Assuming the host